scalawithcats/scala-with-cats/src/pages/foldable-traverse/traverse.md

 Await.result(totalUptime, 1.second)
 ```

-or we can use it with with other `Applicative` data types
+or we can use it with other `Applicative` data types
 as shown in the following exercises.

 #### Exercise: Traversing with Vectors